ammarmplumber/ammarplumber.github.io/about.md

       <div class="text">
         First and foremost, I'm a friend of Jesus.
         <br>
-        I work as the Chief of Staff at the AdComp Systems Group, a small city government tech company in Dallas, my hometown.
+        I work as the Chief of Staff at the AdComp Systems Group, a city government tech company in Dallas, my hometown.
 The company was founded by my father, and I hope to help him continue to build it.
         <br>
       </div>
     </div>